Waiting to See You: Critical reception

 In a review of "Waiting to See You" as a single, Billboard noted, "Hartman's contribution to the Ruthless People collection rocks out to a marching band rhythm, complete with foursquare, thumping bass drum."
 Bill Novak of The Sheboygan Press gave the single a three out of four star rating and commented, "Good beat, fair singing, and it will probably make it, since it's from a big summer film."
+In the UK, Neil Spencer of Sounds was negative in his review, calling it "silky smooth mid-'80s pop tripe".

 In a review of the soundtrack, Mike Abrams of The Ottawa Citizen described "Waiting to See You" as "powerful" and one of the tracks that "add some snap to this somewhat uninteresting soundtrack".
 Dick Hogan of The Gazette considered the song "the sleeper tune of the album".
 He added, "It's very good.
 The song has a good dance beat, ear-catching synthesizer and thumping drum.
 Hartman's vocal is very appealing."
 Brian Chin of Billboard felt the song "may be another club late-nighter" like Hartman's "I Can Dream About You".